A Woman’s Healing Center was founded in 2000 by Dr. Christine Skorberg.

 Provide patients and family with personalized attention, emotional reassurance, and straight talk, while adhering to the highest professional standards as set by the American College of Obstetricians and Gynecologists.

 From the outset, Dr. Skorberg’s goal was to add three or four new doctors who shared these small-practice values.
 The first was Cherie Worford, M.D., FACOG, who joined in 2010.
 Next to join was Amy Grove, M.D., FACOG, in 2012.
-As the practice continues to thrive, two more doctors have, or, will join in 2018.
-Dana Dwyer, M.D., FACOG began work in January, 2018, on a bi-weekly basis.
-Plans call for her to become full-time by summer.
-Next July, Sarah Elliott, M.D., comes to A Woman’s Healing Center after completing residency.
+As the practice continues to thrive, Sarah Elliott, M.D., came to A Woman’s Healing Center in 2018 after completing residency.

 The Addition of Aesthetics Services